Home > Expeditions > Iceland: Circumnavigating the Land of Fire & Ice

 Day 9 Djupivogur

-In Iceland’s east, we disembark in Djupivogur, our gateway to Vatnajokull National Park, home to Europe’s largest glacier.
+In Iceland’s east, we disembark in Djúpivogur, our gateway to Vatnajokull National Park, home to Europe’s largest glacier.

-Option 1 - Waterfalls, Glacial Lagoons & Hot Tubs
+Option 1 - Waterfalls, Glacial Lagoons & Hot Tubs (Duration: 10 hours including driving to/from Djúpivogur / Level of difficulty: Easy / Maximum numbers: 60)

 Your first stop is at Fossárfoss, a waterfall surrounded by majestic mountains with spectacular views.
 The layered basalt flow formations that surround the area offer a striking contrasting vista making this a favourite location among photographers.
 From here we depart for Vatnajokull National Park, one of the most famous natural attractions in the world.
 Explore the astonishing and exotic natural beauty of Jökulsárlón Glacier Lagoon by four-wheeled Amphibian boat.
 Here we observe giant icebergs float slowly towards the ocean from the glacier.